emmakamau/PythonPractice/README.md

 #### Remove Duplicates
 Write a program that takes a list and returns a new list that contains all the elements of the first list minus all the duplicates.

+#### Reverse word order
+Write a program (using functions!) that asks the user for a long string containing multiple words.
+Print back to the user the same string, except with the words in backwards order.